 Operating Segments

-In accordance with ASC Topic 280 – Segment Reporting, the Company has elected to aggregate all of the ODR work performed at its branches into one ODR reportable segment and all of the GCR work performed at its branches into one GCR reportable segment.
+In accordance with ASC Topic 280 – Segment Reporting, the Company has elected to aggregate all of the ODR work performed at branches into one ODR reportable segment and all of the GCR work performed at branches into one GCR reportable segment.
 All transactions between segments are eliminated in consolidation.

 Consolidated segment information for the periods presented is as follows: